tappleby/laravel-auth-token/README.md

 ##### `DELETE` Destroy action

 Purges the users tokens.
-Requires the `X-Auth-Token` header to be present.
+Requires auth token parameter to be present.
 On Fail throws `NotAuthorizedException`.

 `NotAuthorizedException` has a `401` error code by default.

 ### Route Filter

 An `auth.token` route filter gets registered by the service provider.
 To protect a resource just register a before filter.
-Filter will throw an `NotAuthorizedException` if `X-Auth-Token` is invalid or not present.
+Filter will throw an `NotAuthorizedException` if a valid auth token is invalid or missing.

 	Route::group(array('prefix' => 'api', 'before' => 'auth.token'), function() {
 	  Route::get('/', function() {